adimian/swagger-conformance/readme.md

 ## Usage

+**Warning:** this tool is going to send realistic queries to your API.
+If your API isn't read-only, it **will** blindly update/delete data.
+You should never run this tool on a production server with a privileged user.
+If you still want to, you may want to catch special headers (see `--extra-header` argument) in your application code so there is no side effect.

 After setup, the simplest test you can run against your API is just the following from the command line: